-Various developments have been carried out on the subject site without the required coastal development permits including the construction of a 330 sq. ft. cabana, a 580 sq. ft. wooden deck, a concrete block retaining wall for the cabana, a stairway, wooden retaining walls for the stairway, and approximately 98 cu. yds. of grading (49 cu. yds. cut and 49 cu. yds. fill) on a coastal bluff face.
+Various developments have been carried out on the subject site without the required coastal development permits including the construction of a 330 sq. ft. cabana, a 580 sq. ft. wooden deck, a concrete block retaining wall for the cabana, a stairway, wooden retaining walls for the stairway, a 528 sq. ft. detached garage, conversion of an existing 421 sq. ft. non-habitable studio to a second residential unit, a 750 gallon septic tank and ejector pump system, and approximately 116 cu. yds. of grading (58 cu. yds. cut and 58 cu. yds. fill).
 The applicant has proposed to retain the above mentioned development as part of this permit application.